Northern short-tailed shrew: Diet

 This shrew consumes up to three times its weight in food each day.
 It eats small quantities of subterranean fungi and seeds, though it is mostly carnivorous.
 It prefers insects, earthworms, voles, snails, and other shrews for the bulk of its diet, though salamanders and mice are also eaten.
 This shrew consumes vertebrates more often than other shrews do.
 The shrew mostly forages within a few hours after sunset, though it is also active during cloudy days.
 High evaporative water loss requires the shrew to have access to a source of water, though it does obtain water from its food, as well.
 The shrew often hoards food, especially in the fall and winter, or during a time of prey abundance; one study found it caches 87% of the prey it catches, while 9% is eaten immediately and 4% is left where it was killed.

 Toxin

 The saliva of the northern short-tailed shrew contains a kallikrein-like protease, used to paralyze and subdue its prey.
 The toxin is strong enough to kill small animals, up to sizes somewhat larger than the shrew itself, and results in painful bites to humans who attempt to handle the shrew.
 The venomous saliva is secreted from submaxillary glands, through a duct which opens at the base of the lower incisors, where the saliva flows along the groove formed by the two incisors, and into the prey.
 The toxin is very similar in structure to the one produced by the Mexican beaded lizard (Heloderma horridum) which independently developed its toxin from the same precursor protein.

+Epidemiology

+Northern short-tailed shrews in Alabama have been identified as carriers of the newly-discovered Camp Hill virus that is not known to cause disease but which is distantly related to Nipah virus.
+"Researchers at an Auburn University lab collected" the shrew, according to a news report, "that was found with a new species of henipavirus named after the Alabama town where the specimen came from".
+The research letter appeared in a scholarly publication, but was not peer reviewed.